Managing contaminants in food exports

 Building links with other institutions or trade associations working on or interested in the topic during the implementation of the project was of great help in managing logistics and optimizing project resources.
 The work conducted jointly with the public sector and various private institutions helped to clarify the aim of the project, expand its reach and facilitate logistics, and even made it possible to set aside some financial resources for additional activities.

-It should be noted that for this type of project, it is important to have an administrative assistant monitoring the programme from beginning to end.
+For projects which are similar in design, it can be beneficial to have an administrative assistant monitoring the programme from beginning to end.